Innova IPO prices below targeted range; Amaya takes haircut

-Last month, Amaya Inc (AYA.TO), the owner of online gambling sites PokerStars and Full Tilt, announced plans to spin out and list its Diamond Game subsidiary into a new entity dubbed Innova Gaming.
+Last month, Amaya Inc, the owner of online gambling sites PokerStars and Full Tilt, announced plans to spin out and list its Diamond Game subsidiary into a new entity dubbed Innova Gaming.
 Diamond Game designs, develops and markets games mainly for the North American lottery industry.

 The offering priced at C$4 a share, below the targeted range of C$4.50 to C$5.
 Innova will get gross proceeds of C$15 million from the offering.
 Amaya, which is selling some of its stake in a parallel secondary offering, will take home C$34.08 million.